-AGRI 175 - Occupational Internship Credit Hours: 2 to 8
+AGRI 175-Occupational Internship

 Prerequisite: Consent of program coordinator.
 Internship is supervised by agricultural staff and designed to assist the student in developing good work habits.
 Includes training in specific areas unique to the employer and provides basis for career decision for the student.